Baker Correctional Institution

 Since November 2009, Baker's mission is to "prepare inmates for work release and aid in a successful re-entry into society."
 The facility has a mix of security levels, including minimum, medium, and close.
 Baker Correctional Institution opened in 1978 and has a maximum capacity of 1165 inmates.

 In July 2015 two inmates died within a week: Antonio Gallashaw on the 28th, and Denis Robinson on the 30th.

+In 2021, Baker Correctional Institution, along with New River Correctional Institution and Cross City Correctional Institution, was closed temporarily due to a staffing shortage.

+Migrant detention center

+On August 14, 2025, Gov. Ron DeSantis announced the shuttered facility would be turned into an immigration detention center.
+The facility was dubbed Deportation Depot.
+The Florida National Guard rather than the Department of Corrections will work at the facility.
+The facility can host up to 1300 migrants.
+With the proximity to Lake City Gateway Airport, the facility looks to be able to deport people from that airport.